 Orthodontic treatment is a partnership between the patient and the orthodontist.
 While the orthodontist provides the expertise, treatment plan and appliances to straighten teeth and align jaws, it’s the patient who’s the key to success.

 The patient commits to following the orthodontist’s instructions on brushing and flossing, watching what he/she eats and drinks, and wearing rubber bands (if prescribed).
 Most importantly, the patient commits to keeping scheduled appointments with the orthodontist.
-Teeth and jaws can move in the right directions and on schedule when the patient takes an active part in their treatment.
+Teeth and jaws can move in the right direction and on schedule when the patient takes an active part in their treatment.

 North Royalton, OH44133